Ankithns/RNAseq-Analysis-GTEx-project/README.md

 # RNAseq-Analysis-GTEx-project
-RNAseq analysis using Differential packages using DeSeq2 and Limma.
+RNAseq analysis using Differential packages - DeSeq2 and Limma.

 GTEx project ia a puiblic repository that aims to study tissue-specific gene expression and expression.
 Samples are collected from Non-diseased individuals across 54 tissue sites.